ropg/ezTime/README.md

 &nbsp;

-> **Newsflash**: *To find the timezone information, ezTime originally used timezoneapi.io, which could be used for free for up to 50 queries a day.
-They have changed this policy and forced the use of https, both breaking ezTime.
-(For more information see [here](https://github.com/ropg/ezTime/issues/2).)
-As of version 0.7.4, ezTime makes use of its very own online timezone lookup daemon, removing a dependency on some third party that might change their policy just like timezoneapi did.
-Please see details for [*`setLocation`*](#setlocation) because the interface changed a little.
-You can now also do GeoIP lookups for automatic local time setting (only in countries which do not span multiple timezones).*

 ## A brief history of ezTime

 I was working on [M5ez](https://github.com/ropg/M5ez), an interface library to easily make cool-looking programs for the "[M5Stack](http://m5stack.com/)" ESP32 hardware.
 The status bar of M5ez needed to display the time.
 That was all, I swear.
 I figured I would use [Time](https://github.com/PaulStoffregen/Time), Michael Margolis' and Paul Stoffregen's library to do time things on Arduino.
 Then I needed to sync that to an NTP server, so I figured I would use [NTPclient](https://github.com/arduino-libraries/NTPClient), one of the existing NTP client libraries.
 And then I wanted it to show the local time, so I would need some way for the user to set an offset between UTC and local time.